thie7042/Text-To-Structure-Hypernetworks/README.md

 The example demo provided within this repository is a simple example of 2D reconstruction, using a base dataset consisting of cantilevered trusses.
 This has been packaged to allow the entire demo to fit within a single git repository.
 Applications extend beyond this example, including complex 2D and 3D structural design tasks.

-**Cantilevered SSB and Truss**: Solid Isotropic Material with Penalization datasets.
+**Cantilevered SSB**: Solid Isotropic Material with Penalization dataset.

 <img src="https://github.com/user-attachments/assets/03547ebb-ba23-4675-a228-b870f0c222f4" alt="figure" width="600">

+**Cantilevered Truss**: Solid Isotropic Material with Penalization dataset.

 <img src="https://github.com/user-attachments/assets/70fdc09b-22d5-438f-a0ba-0132341ced2d" alt="figure" width="600">